ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 const ws = new WebSocket('ws://localhost:8010/ws/availability?routes=TUNIS-MARSEILLE'); ws.onmessage = (e) => console.log('📢', JSON.parse(e.data)); ws.onopen = () => console.log('✅ Listening for updates...');

 todo i get this but i received email then, what was the error
+todo:what is the diff to use sqlit db and docker db in tests?